shakiba/readr/README.md

     StreamContent req = new StreamContent(StreamId.feed("http://example.com/rss"));

 To execute it you need a connection.
-There two type of connections: simple and authenticated.
-Some requests require authenticated connection to execute.
+There are two type of connections: simple and authenticated.
+Some requests require authenticated connection to be executed.

     ApacheHttpClient4Connection simpleConn = new ApacheHttpClient4Connection(2);
     // or
     OAuthSribeConnection oauthConn = new OAuthSribeConnection(...);

-Then to execute:
+Then to execute it:

     Api0Stream stream = req.execute(simpleConn);